 Angstrom Power Inc. ("Angstrom") produces a high energy density micro fuel cell for portable devices such as flashlights and cell phones.
 The combination of hydrogen fuel and handset scale integration makes Angstrom a technology leader in this field.
 VantagePoint Venture Partners has invested US \$2.6 million and leveraged an additional US \$15.6 million from syndication partners in Angstrom.
+This company employs 30 individuals in B.C.

 Boreal Genomics Inc. ("Boreal") was spun out of the University of British Columbia in 2007.
 Boreal has developed a new way to extract DNA and RNA from small or heavily contaminated samples that could help forensic investigators and molecular biologists get to "the truth".
 The technology is expected to have broad applications, from basic life-science research to forensic sample analysis, bio-defence and pathogen detection for food safety and clinical diagnostics.
-To date, ARCH Venture Partners and Kearny Venture Partners have co-led investments of US\$6.9 million in Boreal.
+To date, ARCH Venture Partners and Kearny Venture Partners have invested \$4.5 million in Boreal, with an additional \$2.4 million coming from other investors.
+Boreal employs 20 full-time equivalent employees in B.C.

 Cooledge Lighting Inc. ("Cooledge") is a 2009 start-up firm located in Vancouver.
 Cooledge is working on a revolutionary approach to solid-state lighting products.
 Leveraging the known characteristics and cost advantages of inorganic LED technology, Cooledge plans to introduce lighting modules that deliver outstanding performance, unique light quality and control, along with previously unavailable design possibilities.
-To date, ARCH Venture Partners and Yaletown Venture Partners have co-led investments of US \$5.7 million in Cooledge.
+To date, ARCH Venture Partners and Yaletown Venture Partners have invested \$3.9 million in Cooledge, and have attracted \$1.8 million in additional venture capital from other investors.
+Cooledge has 14 full-time employees in B.C.

 Delta-Q Technologies ("Delta-Q"), headquartered in Burnaby, develops and supplies power conversion solutions to vehicle manufacturers enabling the shift away from internal combustion engines to environmentally friendly electric drive systems.
 Delta-Q is considered the technology benchmark in industrial AC-DC battery chargers and integrated DC-DC power converters.
 Delta-Q has secured \$17 million in funding from Tandem Expansion Fund for product development and overall corporate growth.
+Delta-Q employs 73 individuals in B.C.

 Endurance Wind Power ("Endurance"), based in Surrey, is a manufacturer of advanced wind turbines designed specifically for distributed wind power applications.
 Endurance's line of modern, induction-based wind turbines brings efficient, reliable, safe and quiet, renewable energy within reach of homeowners, farmers, businesses and institutions.
-Yaletown Venture Partners led a \$6 million financing round of Endurance, attracting co-investment from the Burrard Inlet Band.
+Yaletown Venture Partners have invested \$3.3 million in Endurance, with an additional \$10.9 million invested by other investors.
+Endurance has 58 employees in B.C.

 E-One Moli Energy ("Molicel") is a global lithium-ion battery developer and manufacturer with a leading market position and recognized brand in laptop, computer, cordless power tool, and electric or hybrid vehicles.
 Molicel's facility in Maple Ridge is the only North American high volume manufacturer of high performance, superior quality rechargeable lithium-ion cells and battery pack products.
-To date, VantagePoint Venture Partners have invested US \$7.6 million in Molicel to advance the R&D capabilities at the BC site.
+To date, VantagePoint Venture Partners have invested \$7.6 million in Molicel to advance the R&D capabilities at the B.C. site.
+Molicel employs 350 individuals in B.C.